ARCANEDEV/LogViewer/README.md

 *By [ARCANEDEV&copy;](http://www.arcanedev.net/)*

-This package allows you to manage and keep track of each one of your logs files.
+This package allows you to manage and keep track of each one of your log files.

  > **NOTE: You can also use LogViewer as an API.**